Arabic book in the collection of 16th century Renaissance King Francois I, Blois.

 4. Nasir al-Din Tusi invented trigonometry.

 1. Arabic numerals.
-Actually these originally come from Sanskrit.
+These originally come from Sanskrit.
 The Arabs adapted them and passed them on to Europe.
 Imagine dividing CLXII by XLIV.
 The Indians also invented the concept of the zero, but our circular zero comes from the Iranian scholar Muhammed ibn Musa al-Khwarizmi, 780 -850, who wrote in early Abbasid Baghdad.

 3. Muslim scientists were the first to separate pharmacology from medicine and to professionalize the former.